 School workforce census

-- each schools return includes identifies the teacher who has the role of SEN Coordinator,
+School return must identify the teacher who has the role of SEN Coordinator,

 1. School workforce census

 The school workforce census is an electronic collection of data about teachers and support staff at primary, secondary, special schools and Pupil Referral Units (PRU's).
 It takes place annually in the autumn term.

 The next school workforce census date is Thursday 3rd November 2022